AlvaroCorrales/AlvaroCorrales.github.io/index.md

 <!-- Clear Value Proposition -->
 <header>
   <h1>Tailored Data Science Solutions for Rapid MVPs and PoCs</h1>
   <p> Do you think you could use your business data more effectively?
-Do you have an idea to start using AI but you don't know where to start?
+Do you want to explore how AI can benefit your business?
+Do you have a pain point at work and you think you can solve it with AI?
   <p>I can help you bring to life your custom AI solutions, from concept to reality, with the precision and care of a 21st-century artisan.
 Let's transform your ideas into impactful business outcomes.</p>
 </header>